 We always average 2 miles per hour for hikes plus stoppage time to sit and enjoy a snack or lunch.
 However, using the shuttle can take a lot longer than you might think so keep that in mind when you schedule your day.
 See Shuttles and Camping tips below.

 It is very common for thunderstorms to roll in suddenly in the afternoon.
-Always check the weather forecast in the morning of your hike and try to get an early start.
+Always check the weather forecast on the morning of your hike and try to get an early start.
 Make sure you aren’t hiking above the tree line if a thunderstorm does roll in.
 Always carry a warm jacket, a rain jacket, and an emergency blanket.

-The national parks have amazing shuttle bus system to make it easy for you to get to and from the trailheads.
+The national parks have an amazing shuttle bus system to make it easy for you to get to and from the trailheads.
 In Rocky Mountain National Park you can either: